Skip to main content

 • Do not process personal data unless there is a lawful basis

-• Provide an accessible and easy-to-understand privacy notice
+• Provide an accessible and easy-to-understand privacy notice (Privacy policy)

-• Implement Security safeguards
+• Implement security safeguards

 • Have a contract with processors and ensure their compliance with GDPR